 She grabbed a handful and scattered them across the bed, where they lay gleaming like stars in a silky night sky.
 Then, slowly and deliberately, she crawled onto the bed and draped herself across the glittering treasures, not breaking eye contact with him for a single second.

 “We’ll have to be quick,” she said.
 “Our reservation’s at seven.”

 Dave swallowed.
 “We may be late.”

 This one’s for all you White Knight & Black Valentine fans.
 I’ve had this scene in my head forever but never managed to work it into a novel.
 Also, I feel guilty about ruining Dave and Val’s vacation in Kill Them All and wanted to give them a getaway where nobody shoots a rocket launcher at them.

-If you don’t want to miss any future shorts like this, make sure you press the button to the left (or at the top if you’re a mobile user) to follow my blog by email.
+If you don’t want to miss any future shorts like this, make sure you enter your email in the space to the left (or in the menu options if you’re a mobile user) to follow my blog by email.